gisisfun/map_polygons/README.md

 **poly_wt.py**

-This program populate the shapes with demographic and POI based dataset content dor the **aera** weighted analysis and include some of of this data to **place** weight values in larger overlalapping regions.
+This program populate the shapes with demographic and POI based dataset content dor the **area** weighted analysis and include some of of this data to **place** weight values in larger overlalapping regions.

 **map_me.py**